raoul2000/yii2-workflow/guide/events.md

    // ...
 ```

-The *SimpleWorkflowBehavior* will then use the *eventSequence* component created by configuration.
+The *SimpleWorkflowBehavior* will then use the configured *eventSequence* component.

-You may also want to use a reduced event sequence for one particular workflow, and the basic event sequence with another one.
+You may also want to use a reduced event sequence for one particular workflow, and the basic event sequence with another ones.
-This can be easely achieved by configuring the name of the event sequence component that a *SimpleWorkflowBehavior* should use.
+This can be easely achieved by configuring the ID of the event sequence component that a *SimpleWorkflowBehavior* should use.

 In the example below we are first configuring a new component with the ID *myReducedEventSequence* and with type *ReducedEventSequence*.